noelalejandro/Max/NGEcho/README.md

 - Lo Cut/Hi Cut/Q of a State Variable Filter on the device's output
 - Dry/Wet mix amount

-#### In its current form, NGEcho.amxd is strictly for use in Ableton Live Suite.
-In later iterations, I intend to implement the device as a VST3 & AU component.
-As a proof of concept, I have created them as VST3 & AU however the GUI leaves much to be desired.
+#### In its current form, NGEcho.amxd is strictly for use in Ableton Live Suite though, in later iterations, I intend to implement the device as a VST3 & AU component.
+As a proof of concept, I have created them as VST3 & AU using Max's RNBO Audio Plugin Export functionality.
+A basic plugin is created using the JUCE framework but the GUI leaves much to be desired.
+My intention is to develop the programming skills required to improve upon this user interactivity.

 ## Install NGEcho.amxd